edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Experiments

-ADAS adopts a latency-adaptive offloading strategy.
-In the first three datasets, long outputs from multi-object recognition and dual-image inputs in gesture recognition result in high cloud latency.
-Under these conditions, ADAS relies more on the small model, yielding higher F1 scores but lower 0–1 EM compared to LAECIPS.
-In the fourth dataset, shorter outputs and fewer images per inference lead to more timely cloud responses.
-ADAS thus relies more on the output of the LVLM.
-Meanwhile, LAECIPS depends more on the SVLM for simple samples in this dataset, resulting in slightly lower performance than ADAS.

-To ensure a fair comparison across methods, we recorded the number of cloud service invocations for ADAS and LAECIPS, and used their average values to set the interval for SpotVLM.
-Benefiting from its ability to effectively leverage the high-quality outputs of the LVLM under latency constraints, SpotVLM consistently achieved the best results across all tasks and collaborative strategies.
+By tuning the hyperparameters, we evaluate the system performance of edgeVLM under different LCR settings and compare it with alternative architectures.
+ADAS adopts latency-adaptive offloading strategies, where LVLM invocation depends on the current cloud service state.
+As a result, it tends to use a relatively low LCR on the first three datasets under realistic deployment.
+In contrast, LAECIPS triggers LVLM calls based on task difficulty and thus chooses a higher LCR on these datasets.
+Overall, however, both schemes deliver lower practical performance than edgeVLM, which more effectively exploits historical information even with a comparatively low LCR.

-To provide a more intuitive comparison, we select one representative example from each of the four datasets for qualitative analysis.
-As shown in the Fig.\ref{fig:overall_fig}, for the real-time multi-object recognition task, all three methods rely on the outputs of the SVLM, with SpotVLM achieving the best performance due to guidance from the historical results of the large model.
-In the gesture recognition task, as two images need to be transmitted and processed simultaneously, the cloud-based large model fails to return valid results in real time, leading to \textit{No response} for ADAS.
-In contrast, SpotVLM leverages the history-enhanced small model to produce accurate classification results.
-For the video-frame captioning task, both ADAS and SpotVLM adopt the results quickly returned by the large model.
+To provide a more intuitive comparison, we select four representative examples for qualitative analysis.
+As shown in Fig.\ref{fig:overall_fig}, for the real-time multi-object recognition task, all three methods rely on the SVLM, with edgeVLM achieving the best performance due to guidance from the historical results of the LVLM.
+In the gesture recognition task, as two images need to be transmitted and processed simultaneously, the LVLM fails to return valid results in real-time, leading to \textit{No response} for ADAS.
+For the video-frame captioning task, both ADAS and edgeVLM adopt the results quickly returned by the LVLM.